SarahEdwan/palestine-beyond-headlines/README.md

   - The West Bank & Jerusalem
   - Palestinian Prisoners
   - Apartheid
-- **Live News Feed**: Pulls recent headlines about Palestine from the Mediastack API.
+- **Live News Feed**: Pulls recent headlines about Palestine from the Mediastack API
-- **Interactive Map**: Highlights the region and provides geographic context.
+- **Interactive Map**: Highlights the region and provides geographic context
-- **Help Page**: Offers a guide on how to use and navigate the platform.
+- **Help Page**: Offers a guide on how to use and navigate the platform
-- **About Page**: Explains the purpose of the site and includes a solidarity message — *Until Liberation 🇵🇸*.
+- **About Page**: Explains the purpose of the site

 ---